jonnilundy/wedeploy.com/ui/src/pages/tutorials/auth-js/deploy.md

 ---
-buttonTitle: "My service is live!"
+buttonTitle: "My service is live"
 description: "In this section, you'll learn how to enable WeDeploy Auth on your application."
 layout: "tutorial"
 parentId: "auth-js"